Keep the Law, but not the Lawyers, Matt. 23:1-12

 “You shall therefore lay up these words of mine in your heart and in your soul; and you shall bind them as a sign upon your hand, and they shall be as frontlets between your eyes.”
 Deut.
 11:18

 Upon reading the instructions, a non-Jew finds it hard to see why this was interpreted as literal boxes in the first place.
 But, that is not how Messiah argues His case.
-His complaint is that they are making them big and fancy, and very expensive.
+He complains that they are making them big and fancy, and very expensive.

 Tzitzi/Fringes